kyalsinhein/kyalsinhein/README.md

 ### 🌟 A little about Me
 ✅ I'm a passionate developer currently pursuing my Master's in IT. 💻

-✅ I'm actively expanding my knowledge in AI, cloud technologies, and advanced programming. 🤖☁️
+✅ I'm actively expanding my knowledge in AI, data engineering, and advanced programming. 🤖☁️

 ✅ I have a strong foundation in computing principles and practical experience in project leadership. 🚀📈